On the generalized toroidal completion of period mappings: Hodge theory background

-The first main result of Kato--Nakayama--Usui's theory is about the (partial) completion of the Hodge variety $\Gamma\backslash D$: \begin{theorem}\cite[Theorem A]{KU08, KNU10} Suppose $\Sigma$ is a fan or weak fan strongly compatible with $\Gamma\leq G_{\mathbb{Z}}$ which is assumed to be neat, then: \begin{enumerate} \item $\Gamma \backslash D_{\Sigma}$ admits a structure of logarithmic manifold as well as Hausdorff topological space. \item For any $\sigma\in \Sigma$, by regarding $\sigma$ as a fan containing all faces of $\sigma$, the canonical map $\Gamma_{\sigma}\backslash D_{\sigma}\rightarrow \Gamma\backslash D_{\Sigma}$ is a local homeomorphism. \end{enumerate} \end{theorem} We refer readers to \cite[Chap.
+The first main result of Kato--Nakayama--Usui's theory is about the (partial) completion of the Hodge variety $\Gamma\backslash D$: \begin{theorem}\cite[Theorem A]{KU08, KNU10} Suppose $\Sigma$ is a fan or weak fan strongly compatible with $\Gamma\leq G_{\mathbb{Z}}$ which is assumed to be neat, then: \begin{enumerate} \item $\Gamma \backslash D_{\Sigma}$ admits a structure of logarithmic manifold as well as Hausdorff topological space. \item For any $\sigma\in \Sigma$, let $F(\sigma)$ denote the fan consisting of all the faces of $\sigma$, and $D_\sigma:=D_{F(\sigma)}$.
+Then the canonical map $\Gamma_{\sigma}\backslash D_{\sigma}\rightarrow \Gamma\backslash D_{\Sigma}$ is a local homeomorphism. \end{enumerate} \end{theorem} We refer readers to \cite[Chap.
 3]{KU08} for the literature of logarithmic manifolds.
+For our purposes, it suffices to note that these are locally ringed spaces equipped with an fs log-structure.
 Some important properties will be reviewed in Section \ref{Sec08}.
 When $D$ is Hermitian, one may choose the (weak) fan $\Sigma$ to be the rational polyhedral decompositions constructed by classical theories (e.g., \cite{AMRT10}, \cite{Nam76}), then the Kato--Nakayama--Usui's construction coincide with the toroidal compactifications $\overline{\Gamma\backslash D}^\Sigma$.
 In general, the space $\Gamma\backslash D_{\Sigma}$ does not admit a structure of complex varieties.

 The second main result of Kato--Nakayama--Usui's theory is about the moduli properties of the space $\Gamma\backslash D_\Sigma$.